OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 If changing a term definition would change its referents, then instead a new term MUST be created with a new IRI and the new definition.
 Minor changes to the definition for clarity, grammar, and/or proper punctuation that do not change the referents are permitted.
 What is considered a 'minor change' will likely need to be considered on a case-by-case basis; it is left to the ontology developers to decide.
 However, any feedback from users MUST be taken into account.

-Conditions under which a term must be deprecated according to this principle, or for which term deprecation should be considered, include:
+The creation of a new term/definition implies that the old term should possibly be deprecated/obsoleted.
+Conditions under which a term MUST be deprecated according to this principle, or for which term deprecation SHOULD be considered, include:

 1) The old textual definition misses its intended target.
 This includes cases where the term refers to non-existent referents (as might happen, for example, when new research reveals that the referent does not exist in reality).
 1) The original term definition is considered sufficiently “damaged” (too vague, too restrictive, too misused or too misunderstood).